We delve into the pros and cons, the cost, and if an index fund is right for you.

 While all mutual funds represent a combination of different stocks, most are actively managed, meaning they employ stock pickers to regularly make trades in an attempt to beat the market.

-That can be good for investors—if the stock pickers do a good job—but that scenario may also come with additional fees.
+That can be good for investors — if the stock pickers do a good job — but that scenario may also come with additional fees.
 Some mutual funds charge investors transaction fees, as well as a management fee to pay the stock pickers.

 In contrast, because most index funds are passive, managed by algorithms rather than people, they tend to cost less.
-This can especially be important for funds invested in a 401(k) plan, which already charge an overall management fee.
+This can be especially important for funds invested in a 401(k) plan, which already charge an overall management fee.

 For most lower- or middle-class investors, especially beginners, index funds may be the best way to invest successfully.